Reviews You Can Rely On

 Our Verdict

 The Hyperlite Mountain Gear Unbound 40 yearns to be taken out on the trail for days and weeks at a time, and handles heavier loads extraordinarily well.
 Comfort comes from just enough foam padding embedded in the back of the pack and the single-shaped metal stay, adding welcome rigidity and helping transfer pack load onto the well-designed hip belt.
 The durability of this pack is thanks to the use of Dyneema Composite Materials with a thick, 150-denier face fabric that'll take a ton of trail abuse before protesting.
 Center, side, hip belt, and a unique bottom stash pocket equates to 15 additional liters of storage to complement the 34 L inside.
 These extra pockets help keep you highly organized, so you know where to quickly find some snacks when you're dying of hunger or just where to grab your rain jacket when the heavens open up.
 The Unbound 40 might not appeal to the most extreme gram counters, but we think the trade off for improved comfort, organization, and durability is worth it.
-Check out our review of the best ultralight backpacks to see how it stands up against the competition.
+Check out our review of ultralight backpacks to see how it stands up against the competition.

 REASONS TO BUY